 The cloud is, by definition, a distributed system.
-Distributed application architecture is mainstream in the world of software — you wouldn’t build any other way.
+Distributed database architecture is mainstream in the world of software — you wouldn’t build any other way.
 For more than a decade, though, the database has lagged behind.
 The architecture of traditional relational databases frequently conflicts with the architectural needs of modern cloud applications: horizontal scale, elasticity, and microservices.
-Distributed databases arose as the answer to this conflict, and they are becoming mainstream, too.
-So what is a distributed database, and when should you use one?
+The distributed database in DBMS (database management systems) arose as the answer to this conflict, and they are becoming mainstream, too.
+So what is a distributed database system, and when should you use one?

 A distributed database is a database that runs and stores data across multiple computers, as opposed to doing everything on a single machine.

-Typically, distributed databases operate on two or more interconnected servers on a computer network.
+Typically, distributed database systems operate on two or more interconnected servers on a computer network.
 Each location where a version of the database is running is often called an instance or a node.

 A distributed database, for example, might have instances running in New York, Ohio, and California.
 Or it might have instances running on three separate machines in New York.
 A traditional single-instance database, in contrast, only runs in a single location on a single machine.